eiffel-community/eiffel-gerrit-plugin/src/main/resources/Development-documentation/gerrit-scenarios.md

 - Squashes the commits to one commits (`C1`)
 - Pushes to `refs/for/[branch name]` (`P1`)
 - Receives comments from reviewer
-- Updates code
+- Updates the code
 - Does `commit --amend` (`C2`)
 - Pushes to `refs/for/[branch name]` (`P2`)
 - Gets ok from the reviewer
 - Hits the submit button in Gerrit

-Events sent:
+Eiffel events sent from the plugin:

 - SCC(`E1`) sent for `P1` push with `BASE` link set to `E0`
 - SCC(`E2`) sent for `P2` push with `PREVIOUS_VERSION` link set `E1` and `BASE` link set to `E0`